 In New Jersey, while the number of eviction cases was collected reliably, information about the outcomes of those cases were not readily accessible.
 As a result, we believe our eviction rate is an underestimate.

-You can compare eviction rates from our map and raw data with court-reported statistics on eviction filings from 27 states and the District of Columbia (download court-reported statistics).
-These statistics provide annual counts of evictions filed in counties.
-To keep things consistent, we haven’t included these statistics in our map of evictions, but you can use them to help validate estimates.
+You can compare eviction rates from our map and raw data with court-reported statistics on eviction filings from 28 states and the District of Columbia (download court-reported statistics).
+These statistics provide annual counts of evictions filed in counties up to 2016.
+To keep things consistent, we haven’t included these statistics in our map of evictions, but you can use them to help validate the original data.

 We also suspect that the numbers in Arizona, Idaho, New Hampshire, and Washington may be too low, based on an estimator we created that factors in things like the number of renter homes and caseloads in other places.

 We will continue our effort to provide the most comprehensive data on evictions in America and invite you to stay tuned for updates to our dataset by signing up for our email list.

 It’s probably not because almost all eviction cases end in eviction but because of our inability to collect all eviction cases in your area.
 We attempted to collect every court record related to eviction—including filings that didn’t result in eviction—but some of our data sources prioritized cases that ended in a civil judgment.
 For example, in some areas, dismissals were not recorded, which deflated the total filings numbers.
 When this happens, filing and eviction rates are very similar.

 While other units of geography are all connected (block groups, census tracts, counties, etc.), place boundaries are separate—requiring evictions to be aggregated and estimated differently.
 In many cases, the estimates of eviction are non-whole numbers (e.g., 0.4, 31.5, 100.6).